dmgeurts/couchdb-dump-all/README.md

 Just a simple wrapper for [couchdb-dump](https://github.com/danielebailo/couchdb-dump) to dump all databases.

+## Requirements

+In addition to the requirements for `couchdb-dump.sh`: jk

 ## Options

 No command line arguments, but does read a configuration file.
 The location of the config file is set to: